Dry stone features

 The dry stone technique is still in use today and has left us with a unique heritage of great value for future constructions, showing an example of natural integration.

-During the 80s the profession marger (dry stone waller) was on the point of disappearing, mainly due to lack of demand and the old age of the dry stone masters.
+During the 80s the craft of marger was on the point of disappearing, mainly due to lack of demand and the old age of the dry stone masters.
 In 1986 a Dry Stone Walling School was founded in Sóller; its purpose was to restore the Barranc de Biniaraix walking path and to train specialists in the art of dry stone walling.
 Two years later the Consell de Mallorca took over management of the school and further extended its goals.

 Since then the Consell has held several dry stone walling courses.
 Initially they were workshop school programs aimed at youth between sixteen and twenty-four years of age and unemployed.
 Later they acquired more of an occupational workshop character and are now aimed at unemployed people over twenty-five years of age.
 These programs have proven very successful, as theory and practice are combined with real work.